 Many of these symptoms are signs of what is termed “keto flu”, which may occur during the first few days of keto adapting.
 No one needs to suffer the keto flu!
 All of these situations are completely avoidable and easily remedied by self-monitoring electrolyte regulation.

 Is the adaptation period worth it?
-Learn about the benefits of a well-formulated ketogenic diet.
+Learn about the benefits of a ketogenic diet and find out.

 Is Electrolyte Supplementation on Keto Necessary?

 Electrolytes are important nutrients, similar to a fourth “macro”.
 Strive to get them from food based sources as much as possible.
-Our cookbooks have many simple keto recipes, all made from unprocessed ingredients, created to help simplify your diet and lifestyle.
 If you feel symptoms of low electrolytes, employ proper supplementation as needed.

 The initial adaptation period is the most important time to monitor electrolytes.
 The longer we use a ketogenic diet, the better our bodies will adapt and learn to regulate electrolytes levels on its own.